Overview

 Get up early for an eye-catching sunrise at Angkor Wat, you might be lucky to see the sunlight rays clear for a dawn display of color over the towers, making the view towards the temple stunning.

-Then you will have a refreshment breakfast box from hotel and coffee before jumping into the discover the temple during less visitors.
+Then you will have a refreshment breakfast box from your hotel and coffee before jumping into the discovery of the temple during less visitors.

-Angkor Wat built in 1113-1150.
+Angkor Wat was built in 1113-1150.
 The structure is said to be one of the world’s largest religious monuments.
 It appears to have been both the state temple and mausoleum, dedicating to the god Vishnu, then for Buddhists.
 The temple is famous for bas-reliefs encircling the temple wall depicting scenes from Hindu mythology and the historical wars of the King.
 The central tower reaches a height of 65 meters where you may also climb up and enjoy a breathtaking view.
-Angkor Wat symbolizes the soul of the Khmer people and graces every Cambodia's flag.

 You take a shady walk along the tall tree-lined avenues and explore the beautiful Ta Prohm temple.
 The huge roots of giant trees and vines make this temple unique and famous.
 The temple is so peaceful and restored to nature that it was even used as a filming location for Angelina Jolie's film ``Lara Croft: Tomb Raider.''

-Lunch is on own account at local restaurant nearby the temple site.
+Lunch is on own account at local restaurant near the temple site.

-Optional for climbing up at Bakheng Temple which is situated on a hill and provides panoramic views of the surrounding landscape, including the iconic Angkor Wat temple complex where you will enjoy sunset views with the fresh air of nature.
-(Note: Upper levels of the temple may be restricted during certain times because of the limited number of travelers).
+It is optional for climbing up at Bakheng Temple which is situated on a hill and provides panoramic and sunset views with the fresh air of nature.
+(No extra charge).

 Overnight at hotel in Siem Reap.